Iron_Activ Living Community

 Here are some tips to keep in mind to increase your hemoglobin levels:

-Switch to brown rice: As a superfood, brown rice can help prevent various diseases related to cholesterol and the gastrointestinal system.
-It is rich in iron, containing 0.52 milligrams of iron for every 100 grams.
+As a superfood, brown rice can help prevent various diseases related to cholesterol and the gastrointestinal system.
+It is rich in iron, containing 0.52 milligrams for every 100 grams.

-Exercise: Take up moderate to high-intensity exercise to help your body produce more hemoglobin to meet the oxygen demands of your body.
+Engage in moderate to high-intensity exercise to help your body produce more hemoglobin to meet its oxygen demands.

 You may also be interested in the following blogs: